 Layering is the name of the game!
 It can be cold and windy out on the river, but you will warm up very quickly.
 Clothing should be light, and non-restrictive.
 Leggings, fleeces, tops, light windproof jackets are all suitable, and man-made fibres that dry quickly will be most comfortable.
 Hats and buffs are useful, and are easily removed when you warm up.
 Many rowers use gloves: sailing or cycling gloves are suitable.

 Most people end up rowing in wellies – otherwise your feet get wet when launching and recovering the boat!
 However, in warmer weather trainers and boat shoes are fine, so long as you don’t mind them getting wet.

 The important piece of clothing is a life jacket.
 You can borrow one from the club, but they MUST be worn on every row.

-Club polo shirts, hoodies, zoodies and t-shirts are available to buy at the Shed.
+Club polo shirts, hoodies, zoodies and t-shirts and more are available to buy from our online shop.
 Click here for more information.

-As well as compulsory life jackets, QRC operates a system of designated ‘Responsible Person’ (RP) and these are the only members of the Club authorised to launch boats.
+As well as compulsory life jackets, QRC operates a system of designated Skippers or ‘Responsible Persons’ (RPs) and these are the only members of the Club authorised to launch boats.
 This ensures members always go out with a person who is trained to take decisions on the water.

 How to find us at Port Edgar